What is regressive tax?

 Saving with Raisin UK

 Saving money with Raisin UK is simple.
-All you need to do is register for a Raisin UK Account and choose your preferred partner bank to open an account with.
+All you need to do is register for a Raisin UK Account and choose your preferred partner bank or building society to open an account with.

 • Easy access savings accounts – if you’re looking for more flexibility, easy access savings accounts allow you to withdraw money whenever you like.
 However, they tend to offer lower rates of interest.